Jachimo/experiments/apple_metadata/docs/appledouble_files.md

 afp_directory_id = 15

 All entry IDs from 0 to 0x7FFFFFFF are reserved to Apple.

-"The rest of the range is available for other definitions."
+> The rest of the range is available for other definitions.
 > The entry data follows all of the entry descriptors.
 > The data in each entry must be in a single, contiguous block.
 > You can leave holes in the file for later expansion.

 > Put the entries that are most often read, such as "Finder info," as close as possible to the header,
 > to increase the probablity that a read of the first block or two will retrieve these entries.